csuoc/diamond_prices_ML/README.md

 It returns the metric error MAE, MSE, RMSE, R^2.
 It helps choose the model with the less error and highest R^2 values.

-**2-findbestconditions.py:** it takes the best model from the previous file (CatBoostRegressor) and fine-tunes its performance.
+**2-findbestconditions.py:** it takes the best model from the previous file (CatBoostRegressor) and fine-tunes its performance by re-splitting the file 80%-20%.
 The best performance is analyzed by GridSearchCV: it iterates the model according the given parameters.
 It returns the hyperparameters with the best conditions.

 **3-savemymodel.py:** the train.csv is full taken (no split this time) and trained according the best parameters found in findbestconditions.py.
 Then, the model is saved thanks to the Pickle library.